 Elephants also have strong family bonds and demonstrate their tenderness and gentleness in the ways in which they care for one another, especially the young.
 An elephant’s need for physical contact is very strong and it uses its trunk to satisfy this tactile need.

-My first contact with an elephant was whilst working for Friends of the Earth in the late 70’s.
+My first contact with an elephant was whilst working for Friends of the Earth in the late ’70s.
 I was involved in a survey on captive animals and during that period a well-known circus ‘came to town’.
-I knew I was going to have to visit, and walked around the cages and enclosures that imprisoned the long suffering inhabitants.
+I dislike circuses intensely and knew I was going to have to visit.
+I walked around the cages and enclosures that imprisoned the long-suffering inhabitants.
 As I stepped around the back of the marquees it was strangely silent.
 Chained to the dusty ground and quite restricted, I had found them, the elephants.

-I feel very strongly that nothing is learned from seeing an animal in a concrete enclosure, or behind glass or bars, or from watching wild animals perform ‘cruelty-induced’ tricks, for our entertainment.
+I feel very strongly that nothing is learned from seeing an animal in a concrete enclosure, or behind glass, or bars, or from watching wild animals perform ‘cruelty-induced’ tricks, for human entertainment.
 I still support the campaign for a change in the law regarding animals in captivity.
-Elephants are magnificent and gentle creatures and we can learn a lot from them.
+Elephants are magnificent and gentle creatures and they deserve so much better than this.
+We can learn a lot from them.